dbrownidau/constitution/CASSA-Constitution.md

 5.2.
 The income and property of the Association shall not be given, directly or indirectly, to any members of the Association with the exception of payment for goods/services rendered.

 5.3.
+All payments are to be approved by one of the following means:

+5.3.1.
+3 officers; or

-All payments are to be approved either by 3 officers, the President and Treasurer, or by vote at General Meeting, Committee Meeting, EGM, or AGM.
+5.3.2.
+The President and Treasurer; or

+5.3.3.
+By vote at a General Meeting, Committee Meeting, EGM, or AGM.

 6. Membership
 -------------